iamreallyacar/softwareengineeringsemester2/TangYangIsAnIdiot.md

 6. Install the above recommended extensions. (if you have a powerful computer, feel free to just install whatever VS-Code tells you to)
 7. Create an ssh key and add it to your GitHub account
 8. Git clone this repository

+# Things we need to do
+1. Marketing Strategy and Materials
+2. Final Application Design and Implementation
+3. Appendix of Supporting Documentation

+# Database
+Users

+Smart Homes

+Connected Smart Devices

+Smart Devices